joomcode/errorx/README.md

 ## Introduction

-Conventional approach towards errors in *golang* is quite limited.
+Conventional approach towards errors in *Go* is quite limited.

 The typical case implies an error being created at some point:
 ```go